jawalsh/z616-comic-books-and-their-readers-SP26/docs/week04.md

-# Week 4: Paratexts and fan mail
+# Week 4: Comic Book Paratexts

 ## Summary
 This week we will explore the topic of the paratext and examine more closely paratexts in comics.